BetterGUI-MC/Docs/content/button/overview.md

 * A button is what is shown in the menu.
 * When the player clicks a button, some actions are executed.
 * A button can also be updated.
-* There are many built-in types of button.
+* There are many built-in types of button (Check the sidebar).
 A developer can make his own button and register to the plugin.
 * You can specify the type of button by setting the `type` option.

 ## Example